kubernetes-sigs/cloud-provider-huaweicloud/docs/usage-guide.md

 * `kubernetes.io/default-tls-container-ref` Optional.
 Specifies the ID of the server certificate used by the listener.
   When this option is set then the cloud provider will create a Listener of type `TERMINATED_HTTPS` for a TLS Terminated loadbalancer.

+* `kubernetes.io/elb.idle-timeout` Optional.
+Specifies the idle timeout for the listener.
+Value range: `0` to `4000`.
+  Unit: second.

+* `kubernetes.io/elb.request-timeout` Optional.
+Specifies the request timeout for the listener.
+Value range: `1` to `300`.
+  Unit: second.
+This parameter is valid when protocol is set to *HTTP* or *HTTPS*.

+* `kubernetes.io/elb.response-timeout` Optional.
+Specifies the response timeout for the listener.
+Value range: `1` to `300`.
+  Unit: second.
+This parameter is valid when protocol is set to *HTTP* or *HTTPS*.

 ## Creating a Service of LoadBalancer type

 Below are some examples of using shared ELB services.